ibuetler/p3s-pwntools-socket-riddler/riddler-two/Tutorial.md

 # Introduction

-This challenge is about interacting with a web service in Python3 using [pwntools](http://docs.pwntools.com/en/stable/) and it's [sockets library](https://docs.pwntools.com/en/stable/tubes/sockets.html#).
+This python3 programming exercise is about interacting with a `socket` service using [pwntools](http://docs.pwntools.com/en/stable/) and it's [sockets library](https://docs.pwntools.com/en/stable/tubes/sockets.html#).

 *Riddlers Legacy Two* follows the same principle as *Riddlers Legacy One* but with a variety of challenges.
-You'll write several functions solving different crypto puzzles similar to *Riddlers Legacy One*
+You'll need to write several functions solving different crypto puzzles similar to *Riddlers Legacy One*

 ## Learn how to ...
  - Use pwntools sockets library
  - Automate the interaction with a web service

 ## Tasks
-* Task1: Analyze Riddler Service on port `2224`
+* Task1: Analyze Riddler Service on port `443`
 * Task2: Automation Riddler Solver

 # Analyzing Riddler